fieldtrip/website/workshop/paris2019/handson_groupanalysis.md

 We will perform the following steps in this tutorial:

 - We will visually inspect the data and look where are differences between the conditions by plotting the grand-averages and subject-averages using the **[ft_multiplotER](/reference/ft_multiplotER)**, the **[ft_singleplotER](/reference/ft_singleplotER)** and the MATLAB plot functions.
-Note that in practice you should _not_ guide your statistical analysis by a visual inspection of the data; you should state your hypothesis up-front and avoid p-hacking
+Note that in practice you should _not_ guide your statistical analysis by a visual inspection of the data; you should state your hypothesis up-front and avoid [data dredging or p-hacking](https://en.wikipedia.org/wiki/Data_dredging).
 - We will use the standard MATLAB functions for statistical testing in the channel and time of interest
 - We will use **[ft_timelockstatistics](/reference/ft_timelockstatistics)** for statistical testing in the channel and time of interest
 - We will test all channels and latencies and consider multiple comparison corrections